 - You will choose a group based on a specific age-range and develop a presentation based on developmental stages and domains.
-You can sign up for a group on Blackboard.
-THIS WILL ALSO BE YOUR GROUP FOR THE CORNELL NOTES AND WEEKLY DISCUSSIONS. - Your presentation needs to include information about the physical, cognitive, social, and emotional development of children in your age-range. - Your presentation also needs to include activities that promote development in each of these four domains for children in your age-group. - Your presentation needs to use some type of creative tool to present your project.
+Your presentation needs to include information about the physical, cognitive, social, and emotional development of children in your age-range.
+Groups will be assigned in class. - Your presentation also needs to include activities that promote development in each of these four domains for children in your age-group. - Your presentation needs to use some type of creative tool to present your project.
 Do not be limited to traditional methods such as PowerPoint.
-(For example, you can create a WebQuest, Prezi) You will be graded on the creativity of your presentation. - Each presentation must include an engaging viewer participation component. - You will post your completed to the Group Project Discussion Board on Blackboard. - You will then be responsible for viewing each of the other Groups' Presentations and answering the following questions.
-Submit your answers for each of the Presentations to the "Group Presentation Responses" assignment submission.
+For example, you can create a WebQuest, Prezi, Gloster, or video.
+You will be graded on the creativity of your presentation. - Each presentation must include an engaging viewer participation component. - You will post your completed to the Group Project Discussion Board on Blackboard. - Each group will present in class on their assigned date. - You will take notes on each presentation and submit your answers for each of the Presentations to the "Group Presentation Responses" assignment submission.
 You can combine all of your responses into one document.
 Your responses will count as 25% of your Group Project grade - 1.
 Describe what you learned about each of the developmental domains from this presentation. - 2.
 Was this presentation creative?
 Why or Why not? - 3.
 Was the presentation engaging to view?
 Why or Why not? - 4.
 What is the one thing you learned from this presentation that you can use as a future educator? - At the end of the project you must complete "Group Collaboration Survey" and the "Self Evaluation for Group Work Survey."
 Completion of each of these surveys will count as 10% your Group Project grade.